HasibAlMuzdadid/Hyperspectral-Image-Classification/README.md

 ## Project Description :
-This repository contains comparative analysis of different feature extraction techniques for Hyperspecral Image classification.
+This repository contains comparative analysis of different feature extraction techniques for Hyperspectral Image classification.
+Till now **Principal Component Analysis (PCA)** and **Segmented Principal Component Analysis (SPCA)** have been used for feature extraction and **Support Vector Machine (SVM)** has been used as classifier.

 **Language used :** Python </br>
 **Development Tools :** [Jupyter Notebook](https://jupyter.org/)</br>